mandeep/sublime-text-conda/README.rst

     $  git clone git@github.com:mandeep/sublime-text-conda.git

 inside the Sublime Text packages folder.
+To find this folder, open Sublime Text and click on `Preferences->Browse Packages`.
+Cloning in this directory will manually install the plugin.
+For more information please visit https://www.sublimetext.com/docs/3/packages.html

 Usage
 =====